Temple of Mercury (Puy de Dôme): Vasso Galate

-There has been some debate over whether an Arverni temple, which Gregory of Tours in his Historia Francorum called Vasso Galate, could be in reference to the Temple of Mercury at Puy de Dôme.
+There has been some debate over whether a mention of an Arverni temple called Vasso Galate in Gregory of Tours's Historia Francorum could refer to the Temple of Mercury at Puy de Dôme.
 Gregory describes it briefly without, however, mentioning its location.

 It is generally considered, since the work of Pierre-François Fournier that the Vasso Galate is the temple located at rue Rameau in Clermont-Ferrand and whose vestiges are also called Mur des Saracens or "Temple of Jaude".
-Counter to this, Auguste Audollent thought that the sanctuary mentioned by Gregory of Tours was that at Puy de Dôme.
+On the other hand, Auguste Audollent thought that the sanctuary mentioned by Gregory of Tours was that at Puy de Dôme.
 He was also surprised at the persistence of attendance in a supposedly destroyed temple.
 The confusion comes in part from the expression veniens vero arvernus which can be translated as "Coming to Auvernis" or "Coming to Clermont" (at the time of Gregory of Tours, Clermont-Ferrand was called Arvernis).

-The term "Jaude" designating the district where the Clermont ruins are found would be related to "Galate" via a Medieval form "Jalde".
+The term "Jaude" designating the district where the Clermont ruins are found would be related to "Galate" via a medieval form "Jalde".
 However it has also been argued that the Bishop of Tours' description of the Vasso Galate seems to agree better with the plan and ornamentation of the Puy de Dôme sanctuary.
 But on the other hand, the design of the temple of Clermont remains generally poorly known.
 Another consideration, is a dedication to Mercury found in Germany which invokes the theonym Vassocaleti.
 Many authors have connected this epithet to Gregory's term for the temple.

 The two temples are contemporary, with the Clermont site having produced coins dating from the reign of Augustus.
 And if the dedication of the sanctuary of Clermont remains unknown, there is consensus for considering the temple to be located at rue Rameau.